- Victorian detached rural property

 The landing has a window to the front.
 The master bedroom has a cast iron fireplace, and windows to the front and side.
 The en suite has a double shower cubicle, a wash basin, a WC, and an obscure glazed window to the front.
 Bedroom two and bedroom three both have walk-in bay windows to the rear overlooking the rear garden and countryside beyond.
 Bedroom four has a window to the side.
 The bathroom has a ball and claw foot cast iron larger than average bath, a WC, a wash basin, exposed wooden floorboards, and an obscure glazed window to the front.

 The annexe can be accessed from the main entrance hall or by an independent door at the side of the property.
 This leads into the annexe kitchen which has a range of fitted units with work surfaces incorporating a stainless steel sink and drainer.
 There is a built-in electric oven and hob, tiled flooring, and windows to the side and rear.
-The sitting room/bedroom has stripped floorboards, and a walk-in bay window to the side.
-The bathroom has a panelled bath, a WC, a wash basin, and an obscure glazed window to the front.
+The family room has stripped floorboards, and a walk-in bay window to the side.

 The property is set back from the road and is accessed through a five bar gate to the gravelled carriage driveway.
 The established front garden has lawn areas, mature trees, and two stables which have power and light.
 The double garage has an up and over door, and a door and window to the rear.
 The rear garden is mainly laid to lawn with hedgerow borders and countryside views, and a greenhouse which is to remain.